 \begin{definition}[Blocking vertices] Let~$\omega$ be a loop configuration on~$\hexlattice$.
 A site percolation~$\xi$ on~$\upvert(\hexlattice)$ is defined as follows: \begin{itemize} \item each~$v$ of degree~$0$ in~$\omega$ is open in~$\xi$ with probability~$1-x^2$ and otherwise closed, independently of the others; \item for each loop~$\ell$ of~$\omega$, all vertices of~$\ell$ are simultaneously open in~$\xi$ with probability~$(n-1)/n$ and otherwise closed, independently of other loops. \end{itemize} We emphasize that, if $\omega$ contains a bi-infinite path, all vertices on that path are closed in $\xi$.
 Define~$\mu^\omega$ as the law of~$\xi$ given~$\omega$.
 We identify~$\xi$ with the set~$\{\xi=1\}$ that we call {\em blocking vertices}. \end{definition}

 The next proposition is the key to our proof of Theorem~\ref{thm:LoopOn} and follows from Corollory~\ref{cor:divide-color}.

 \begin{proposition}[Blocking vertices do not percolate] Let~$n\in [1,2]$ and~$x\in [1/\sqrt{2},1]$.
-Consider any translation invariant Gibbs measure~$\P$ for the loop~\O{n} model with edge-weight~$x$.
+Consider any translation-invariant Gibbs measure~$\P$ for the loop~\O{n} model with edge-weight~$x$.
 Sample a loop configuration~$\omega$ from~$\P$ and then~$\xi$ from~$\omega$.
 Then, $\xi$ exhibits no infinite connected component, almost surely. \end{proposition}

 \begin{proof} The triangular lattice~$\upvert(\hexlattice)$ is transitive and amenable.
 The loops of~$\omega$ induce its finitary invariant partition: two vertices of~$\upvert(\hexlattice)$ are equivalent if and only if they belong to the same loop of~$\omega$.
 Also, $\xi$ is stochastically dominated by Bernoulli percolation on loops and vertices at parameter~$1/2$, since~$(n-1)/n\leq 1/2$ and~$1-x^2\leq 1/2$.
 Then, by Corollary~\ref{cor:divide-color}, $\xi$ does not percolate, almost surely. \end{proof}